Energinet-DataHub/geh-core/source/App/documents/authorization.md

 - DO validate the signature, lifetime, audience and issuer of the token.
 - STRONGLY RECOMMENDED to validate the external token from 'token'-claim.
 Middleware will do this for you.
-- DO validate the external actor id in the token (for example in `IUserProvider.ProvideUserAsync`).
+- DO validate the actor id in the token (for example in `IUserProvider.ProvideUserAsync`).
-- DO return `null` from `IUserProvider.ProvideUserAsync` as much as possible, e.g. if the external actor id is unknown or irrelevant.
+- DO return `null` from `IUserProvider.ProvideUserAsync` as much as possible, e.g. if the actor id is unknown or irrelevant.
-- DO trust the external actor id only from `IUserContext`.
+- DO trust the actor id only from `IUserContext`.
-- DO treat external actors with same security considerations as if they were separate tenants.
+- DO treat actors with same security considerations as if they were separate tenants.
 - DO create a `TUser` implementation that is convenient for your domain.

 ## Authorization in Web Apps